New California Law Requires Posting of Transgender Rights in the Workplace and More

 However, they cannot force and employee to use such a bathroom as opposed to the bathroom of their gender identity.
 It is illegal to require or push a transgender employee to use such a bathroom either by policy or through harassment.
 In addition to this, California law requires that any single-user bathrooms be identified as unisex unless it has a special exemption from elsewhere in the law.

-AB 1556–Changing the Language of Law
+How WIll AB 1556 Change the Language of Law?

 In addition to requiring employers to post these new legal protections for transgender and gender non-conforming employees, California has also updated the language of the Fair Employment and Housing Act (the law which contains California’s Title VII equivalent) to use gender non-binary language.